-Why Dating a Narcissist Was the Best & Worst Thing That Ever Happened to Me
+Why Dating a Narcissist Was the Best & Worst Thing That Ever Happened to Me?

 I thought I hit the jackpot.
 Charming.
 Confident.
 Magnetic.

 They knew exactly what to say, how to say it, and when to say it.
 I was hooked, hard.

 Looking back, I shouldโ€™ve seen the red flags waving right in my face.
-But love has a way of making you blind.

 And before I knew it, I was trapped in a whirlwind of gaslighting, emotional highs and lows, and a constant feeling that I wasnโ€™t enough.